 You can shop for signature style sarees, dress materials, kurtis, skirts, salwar kameezes and pallazo pants.

-Gurjari, Tantuja, Rajasthali and Pragjyotika are Emporiums well known for their colourful & ethnic sarees, ready made dresses and fabrics.
-The Bengal emporium which has been recently rechristened as Biswa Bangla has a stunning collection of textiles, jewelry & handicrafts form Bengal.
-The store stocks fabrics & Bengal cotton saris, jewelry, wooden masks and one honed rhino souveniers.
+Ethnic garments are popular in Gurjari, Tantuja, Rajasthali and Pragjyotika Emporia.
+The Bengal Emporium which has been recently rechristened as Biswa Bangla, has a stunning collection of textiles, jewellery & handicrafts form Bengal.
+The store stocks fabrics & Bengal cotton saris, jewellery, wooden masks and one honed rhino souveniers.
 Pragjyotika, the Assam Emporium is also very popular.
 Assam is well known for its silk & teas.
 Muga silk sarees and the Mekla Chaddar ( half sarees, typical of the ones worn by Assamese women) are very well known here.

 Many of these Emporiums also carry household items and home furnishings such as bedcovers, cushion covers& dining sets.
 Dakshinapan has several Khadi stores, that sell Khadi shirts & dresses.